Feven7/R2turnTrue/README.md

 # R2turnTrue
 make a function that returns true with any programming language
+if language can't return true at function, you can make to print "true"